 I thank the Deputies for raising what is an important issue for the farming community.
 I do not think that legislation will be dealt with this month, so it will fall to the autumn session.
 I have, however, asked the Ministers to prioritise this matter and it is in the programme for Government.
 The Deputies are correct, however, that people have been waiting for some time.
 There have been some issues with some of the stakeholders regarding this matter, which perhaps have delayed its progress, but I am determined that we will get this legislation published and into the House.

-Given the extremely disturbing nature of the commentary of the activist Peter Tatchell presenting sex education with children in a positive light, will the Taoiseach confirm that Mr. Tatchell or his organisation, the Peter Tatchell Foundation, and the other organisations with which he is associated, did not have any engagement with the Department of Education and Skills and will not have any engagement, but more importantly did not have any engagement with the Minister for children and the policy regarding sex education for our children in national schools?
-The commentary of Mr. Tatchell is very disturbing and I want to know if Mr. Tatchell, or any of the organisations with which he is involved, and they are numerous and he is a patron of some, has had any engagement and if so what is the nature of that engagement?
+Given the extremely disturbing nature of the commentary of the activist Peter Tatchell presenting sex education with children in a positive light, will the Taoiseach confirm that Mr. Tatchell or his organisation, the Peter Tatchell Foundation, and the other organisations with which he is associated, did not have any engagement with the Department of Education and Skills and will not have any engagement but, more importantly, did not have any engagement with the Minister with responsibility for children and the policy regarding sex education for our children in national schools?
+The commentary of Mr. Tatchell is very disturbing and I want to know if Mr. Tatchell, or any of the organisations with which he is involved - they are numerous and he is a patron of some of them - has had any engagement and, if so, what the nature of that engagement is.

 I will make two points on this issue.
 I do not believe so but I do not know the man at all.
 The attacks on the Minister for children were completely outrageous and unacceptable.
 It was the kind of online hate campaign that we should really be very strongly against.
 We have good centre ground in this country that really resents the online vile hatred that is directed against people in an unjustified way.
 That is not what the Deputy is saying, I accept that, but-----